General Education Information

 NOTE: CPE credit is not offered for poster sessions.

-After participating in the educational activities of this meeting, attendees process and claim their CE credit online through ASHP eLearning.
+After participating in the educational activities of this meeting, attendees process and claim their CE credit online through the ASHP Learning Center.
 Attendees claiming their CE online will be able to view their CE statements immediately.
+All attendees must complete an evaluation and claim their CE by July 31, 2023.

 NABP’s CPE Monitor